jit01/rackspace_test_by_ajit_dhulam/rackspace_task/README.md

 ## Steps to run.
 Run the commands in **powershell** or **terminal**, at root folder of this project

+1. make sure your in current folder struture it should be in  `rackspace_task/` to change direct use below command `>>>cd rackspace_task`

-1. Build the docker image using the Dockerfile provided and following command:
+2. Build the docker image using the Dockerfile provided and following command:

    `docker-compose build`
-2. Run the docker container using following command.
+3. Run the docker container using following command.

    `docker-compose up`
-3. Django Server will be up and running.
+4. Django Server will be up and running.
 Open the browser and hit http://127.0.0.1:8000/ to see UI.
    You can add new items from UI and the list will be automatically updated and coupons will be automatically applied.

-4. After cloning the repo locally, run test cases locally using below command it covered all 4 rules in test :
+5. After cloning the repo locally, run test cases locally using below command it covered all 4 rules in test :

    `python rackspace_task/online_fruit/tests.py`